kirbysayshi/fnhelp/README.md

 fnhelp
 ======

 Get some fn' help from your functions (parse for comments!).
 This is an experiment in making JS more self-explanatory while playing around, similar to R's `?something` or python's docblock.
+Ideally, commenting code should not require any special formatting or crazy conventions to be useful.
+This attempts to make comments that would otherwise only be seen by reading through the source useful when playing around in a live environment.

 This might be a horrible idea.
+If you think so, (or if you like it), tell me why!

 [![Build Status](https://travis-ci.org/kirbysayshi/fnhelp.svg?branch=master)](https://travis-ci.org/kirbysayshi/fnhelp)